If you thought we reached the pinnacle of digital photography with the selfie, you were wrong!

 An external iPhone camera lens allows you to explore different effects and photo styles without worrying about damaging expensive equipment, and since you only need your iPhone X to get started, you don’t have to worry about learning anything new right off the bat.

-iPhone X Lens: What to Consider?
+iPhone X Lens: What to Consider in 2020?

 Type of Lens